mateusqp/mono-repo/README.md

    ```bash
    cp .env.example .env
    ```
-2. Start the full stack (PostgreSQL + Spring Boot backend + Vite dev server) – the first run will build the backend image and install frontend dependencies:
+2. Start the full stack (PostgreSQL + Keycloak + Spring Boot backend + Vite dev server) – the first run will build the backend image and install frontend dependencies:
    ```bash
    docker compose up --build
    # or use the classic syntax if you are on docker-compose v1